tasneem34/algorithms-to-solve-problem-of-spaceship-s-cook/README.md

 # algorithms-to-solve-problem-of-spaceship-s-cook
  2 algorithms to solve problem of spaceship’s cook has baked a zero-gravity pizza and cut it into n slices, but the lack of gravity made him clumsy and the pizza wasn’t evenly sliced; the n slices have size s1; s2; … ; sn.
+There are n hungry space travelers on board who each want to eat a slice of pizza.
+Suppose the ith traveler would be happy with any slice whose size is at least ti.
+Give an efficient algorithm to determine whether it is possible to distribute the pizza slices so everyone is happy.